 Our school education system, and the policies and legislation which support it, is designed to be inclusive and one which is based on the needs a child or young person experiences.

 Education authorities are required to identify the additional support needs of each child or young person for whose school education they are responsible.
-The Education (Additional Support for Learning) (Scotland) Act 2004 and amendments made in 2009 provide the legal framework for assessment.
+The Education (Additional Support for Learning) (Scotland) Act 2004 (ASfL Act) and amendments made in 2009 provide the legal framework for assessment.
 However, no particular model of assessment or support is prescribed in "the Act".
-The 2010 Code of Practice is also important and is designed to help schools, parents and others to understand the Act and ensure its implementation.
+The 2017 Code of Practice is also important and is designed to help schools, parents and others to understand the ASfL Act and ensure its implementation.

 Literacy, numeracy and Health and Wellbeing are the responsibilities of every teacher.
 Personalising learning is a key focus of Curriculum for Excellence, ensuring learning, teaching and assessment is planned with the learner at the centre and that support is targeted to individual needs.
-This approach is supported by ‘Getting it Right for Every Child’, a key Scottish Government policy for all professionals working to support children, young people and their families.
+This approach is supported by the ‘Getting it right for every child' approach, a key Scottish Government policy for all professionals working to support children, young people and their families.

 Staged level of intervention